-Smoking or possession of tobacco or vaping products in the building, at school events, or on school grounds will result in severe consequences as follows: 1st offense - five days external suspension; 2nd offense - ten days external suspension; subsequent offenses - ten days external suspension.
+Smoking or possession of tobacco or vaping products in the building, at school events, or on school grounds will result in severe consequences as follows: 1st offense - five days external suspension; 2nd offense - ten days external suspension; subsequent offenses -- ten days external suspension.
+Nicotine use/possession is subject to a five (5) day external suspension; Marijuana use/possession is subject to a ten (10) day external suspension.